 When I was 10, I experienced my first gastrointestinal flareups.
 My mom has IBS and her mother’s instinct diagnosed me at flare #1.
 By my second flare up, I was on the waiting list to see the best pediatric gastroenterologist in the region.
 A few months later, after all sorts of poking and prodding and blood drawing, I was diagnosed with IBS and we started trying out which treatment would work best with me.

-I turned 11 and was determined not to miss out on anything, regardless of the IBS, fatigue, body aches and my newest diagnoses, depression and anxiety.
-My family moved to Baltimore then back again to the region we left and our homecoming wasn’t as easy as we’d hoped.
+I turned 11 and was determined not to miss out on anything, regardless of the IBS, fatigue, body aches, and my newest diagnoses, depression and anxiety.
+My family moved to Baltimore then back again to the region we left in Virginia and our homecoming wasn’t as easy as we’d hoped.

 We added tachycardia and ADHD without hyperactivity to my list of diagnoses and I kept going.

-And of course, the symptoms didn’t go away when I finished the P.E. requirement.
+And of course, the symptoms didn’t go away when I finished my P.E. requirement for graduation.